If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 Global Talent

-There are four different routes through which a Global Talent Visa can be gained and applying for a Global Talent visa is a two stage process and must be undertaken by the applicant.
+There are four different paths through which a Global Talent Visa can be gained.
+It is a two stage process; stage one involves applying for an endorsement from a UK body and stage two, submitting your visa application.
 Further details are available on the UKVI website.

 If you have any queries about this please contact Human Resources.